-To find out all the secrets to building volume and texture, we asked Mara Roszak, co-founder of Mare Salon, and Alissa Tietgen Smith from Mèche Salon in Beverly Hills for their very best tips.
+To find out all the secrets to building volume and texture, we asked the experts for their very best tips.

-Meet Our Expert
+Meet the Expert

 Bad news: you might be unwittingly sabotaging your attempts at volume while blow-drying your hair.
 "The number one mistake a fine-haired girl can make is not rough-drying her hair before styling," Smith says.
 Why?
-"Too much brushwork can actually make the hair appear limper," she explains.
-When blow-drying your hair, dry it at least 90% with your hands before going at it with your round brush.
+"Too much brushwork can make the hair appear limper," she explains.
+When blow-drying your hair, dry it at least 90 percent with your hands before going at it with your round brush.
 But just because it's called "rough styling" doesn't mean you should be aggressive or careless, which in turn causes breakage.
 Rather than focusing the heat of the blow-dryer in one specific spot, angle the nozzle toward your roots but move and shake it to distribute the air all around.

-Prepare Your Arsenal
+Expand Your Arsenal

-Smith's picks?
-A dry shampoo (she loves the Pssssst Instant Dry Shampoo, $7); an opaque or matte pomade, like Oribe's Fiber Groom ($34); a sea-salt spray for texture; and a thickening spray like Bumble and Bumble Thickening Hairspray ($30).
+Smith's picks for best volumizing products?
+A dry shampoo (she loves the Pssssst Dry Shampoo, $11); an opaque or matte pomade, like Oribe's Fiber Groom; a sea-salt spray for texture; and a thickening spray like Bumble and Bumble Thickening Hairspray ($30).
 Of course, you wouldn't need to use all these products at once, but having everything readily available for what your hair might need on any given day for your style of choice is crucial for perfecting your look.

 Apply Product Starting at the Ends

-Too much of a good thing (in this case, hair products) can work against you as well—especially if you're applying the bulk of the formula at your roots and weighing them down.
+Too much of a good thing (in this case, hair products) can work against you as well—especially if you're applying the bulk of the formula to your roots and weighing them down.
 Roszak says if you have fine hair, you should never really apply any product to your roots unless it's a root-volume spray.
 "When you apply product, always remember to start at the ends, as they absorb more," she adds.
 And always start with a little bit of product and build it up as you need it because once you add too much, there's little you can do to fix it.

 Go Light on Conditioner

 For someone looking to add volume to fine hair, conditioner can seem like the enemy but don't swear off the moisturizing hair product altogether.
 Conditioner is very beneficial for replenishing and restoring hair strands and is a must for those with fine hair that's prone to breakage.
 The trick?
 Applying the right amount of conditioner to the right part of the hair.
-Smith recommends using a conditioner like Living Proof's Full Conditioner ($25) only on your ends, and only every other time you shampoo.
+Smith recommends using a conditioner like Living Proof's Full Conditioner only on your ends, and only every other time you shampoo.
 To avoid weighing it down, she stresses the importance of not over-conditioning your hair.
 Be sure when washing your hair that you thoroughly rinse your hair to completely remove any trace of the product.

 Roll Your Hair Up

 Go grab your classic foam rollers from underneath your bathroom sink because those could be just what you need for a major volume boost.
 Another plus?
 They hardly take any time at all and are great for multitasking.
 Smith suggests rolling a few on the top of your head to create lift where you likely need it the most (at the crown of your head) while you have your coffee or do your makeup.
 Apply them when your hair is almost totally dry but still slightly damp.

 Give Your Hair a Pick-Me-Up

 It's a known fact that fine hair can get flat and greasy faster than you can say "dry shampoo," but washing your hair too frequently leads to split ends and dry strands.
 To revive lifeless locks sans showering, Roszak recommends keeping a spray bottle filled with water on hand.
 When your hair is looking limp, lightly mist it with the water and go back through your hair with a root-lift spray.
 Use your hands to rough-dry your hair until it's mostly dry.
 "With a round brush, smooth out the pieces around [your] face by blow-drying them forward, along with the top layer of the hair.
 Flip [your] head backward, and spray with hair spray all over," she says.
-If your hair still looks a little too piece-y, spray a little dry shampoo at the roots, let it sit for a few minutes, then comb it through with your fingers, Voilà!
+If your hair still looks a little too piecey, spray a little dry shampoo at the roots, let it sit for a few minutes, then comb it through with your fingers, et voilà!
 Second-day hair that looks freshly blown out.